Arkansas: Transportation

 Transportation in Arkansas is overseen by the Arkansas Department of Transportation (ArDOT), headquartered in Little Rock.
 Several main corridors pass through Little Rock, including Interstate 30 (I-30) and I-40 (the nation's 3rd-busiest trucking corridor).
 Arkansas first designated a state highway system in 1924, and first numbered its roads in 1926.
 Arkansas had one of the first paved roads, the Dollarway Road, and one of the first members of the Interstate Highway System.
 The state maintains a large system of state highways today, in addition to eight Interstates and 20 U.S. Routes.

 In northeast Arkansas, I-55 travels north from Memphis to Missouri, with a new spur to Jonesboro (I-555).
 Northwest Arkansas is served by the segment of I-49 from Fort Smith to the beginning of the Bella Vista Bypass.
 This segment of I-49 currently follows mostly the same route as the former section of I-540 that extended north of I-40.
 The state also has the 13th largest state highway system in the nation.

 Arkansas is served by 2750 mi of railroad track divided among twenty-six railroad companies including three Class I railroads.
 Freight railroads are concentrated in southeast Arkansas to serve the industries in the region.
 The Texas Eagle, an Amtrak passenger train, serves five stations in the state Walnut Ridge, Little Rock, Malvern, Arkadelphia, and Texarkana.

 Arkansas also benefits from the use of its rivers for commerce.
 The Mississippi River and Arkansas River are both major rivers.
 The United States Army Corps of Engineers maintains the McClellan-Kerr Arkansas River Navigation System, allowing barge traffic up the Arkansas River to the Port of Catoosa in Tulsa, Oklahoma.

 There are four airports with commercial service: Clinton National Airport (formerly Little Rock National Airport or Adams Field), Northwest Arkansas Regional Airport, Fort Smith Regional Airport, and Texarkana Regional Airport, with dozens of smaller airports in the state.

+Intercity bus services across the state are provided by Flixbus, Greyhound Lines, and Jefferson Lines.

 Public transit and community transport services for the elderly or those with developmental disabilities are provided by agencies such as the Central Arkansas Transit Authority and the Ozark Regional Transit, organizations that are part of the Arkansas Transit Association.